de-johannes/FirstDifference/docs/predictions.md

 The scaling relation: W(6) = W(3)^(s) = (0.895)^10.5 ≈ 0.37

 **Physical interpretation:** Larger loops probe deeper into the K₄ structure.
-The 10.5 combines three orthogonal information modes — spectral (how waves spread), topological (connectivity), and geometric (curvature).
+The 10.5 combines three orthogonal information modes — spectral (how waves spread), topological (connectivity), and geometric (curvature). *(This is more speculative than the α and τ formulas.)*

 ---

 ### Cosmological Constant Λ

-The "10⁻¹²² problem" is explained by dilution:
+A proposed explanation for the "10⁻¹²² problem":

 $$\Lambda_{\text{obs}} = \frac{\Lambda_{\text{bare}}}{N^2} = \frac{3}{N^2}$$